FabianRoger/Bacteria_BEF_Scale/README.md

 To reproduce the analysis for the meta-analysis, download the repository and execute the script:

-+ Bef_scale_synthesis_script.R
++ meta_analysis_script.R

 This script reproduces all figures and tables associated with the meta-analysis from the raw data files, namely:

-+ Fig. 3Ai - iii
-+ Fig. 3B
++ Fig. 4
-+ Fig. S8
++ Fig. 5
-+ Fig. S9
++ Fig. S5
-+ Fig. S10
++ Fig. S6
-+ Table S1
 + Table S2
 + Table S3
 + Table S4

-The script also reproduces additional statistics and values reported only in text
+The script also reproduces additional statistics and values reported only in text.

-In addition, the script examines the data assessment file which was used to select papers for the meta-analysis via various inclusion/exclusion criteria.
+In addition, to reproduce the statistics regarding how many publications were searched, included etc. that are reported in the text, download and execture the following script:

++ meta_analysis_data_assessment_script.R

-All data are downloaded directly within the script from figshare.com.
-The meta-data for the two datasets used can be found at: https://ndownloader.figshare.com/files/22918043
+All data are downloaded directly within the scripts from figshare.com.
+The two datasets and their associated meta-data can be found at: https://ndownloader.figshare.com/files/22918043